 CHOOSING YOUR LAPTOP

-Whether you’re buying your first laptop, or simply replacing your old one, this guide is here to help you pick the right model for your needs.
+Whether you’re buying your first laptop, or simply replacing your old one, this guide is here to help you pick the right model for you.

 Choosing the right type of laptop is the first thing you’ll need to do: